-With the holiday season upon us, we’re often traveling around and unable to take our pets along.
+With the summer season approaching, we’re often traveling around and unable to take our pets along.
 For those times we’re leaving them behind and in the care of someone we trust, it can be overwhelming making sure everything is in order and ready to go for our cats.
 Do they have everything they need?
 Will they be comfortable?
 Does the pet sitter have the right information?
 When planning to leave your kitty with a trusty friend or daycare, it’s helpful to have a checklist that you can mark off to make sure everything is good to go.

 #1 – Emergency Information

 We always hope that nothing bad will ever happen, especially while we’re away, but being prepared is an important step in ensuring the health and safety of your cat.
 When leaving your cat with a pet sitter or at a daycare or kennel, you’ll want to make sure they have all of your recent contact information and are able to get ahold of you, should something go wrong.
 Next, it’s a good idea to keep your regular veterinarian’s information on file as well as the nearest emergency veterinary clinic.
 If you’re able to, leave the contact information for a close friend or relative that can help with your cat’s illness or injury should the current caretaker need assistance.
 Most boarding facilities and daycares will let you leave a credit card on file with an authorized amount for emergencies, but you can also leave this information with a pet sitter, should you feel safe doing so.
 We recommend letting your regular veterinarian know you’re going out of town and that someone else will be caring for your kitty, should they need to bring them in.